darcys22/blockchain_ledger/readme.md

 TODO
-make the gemfile and basic info make the core.yaml file complete and update shit read the protocol from the company file and make it accept external locations
+create a tool that create a company from scratch make the gemfile and basic info make the core.yaml file complete and update shit read the protocol from the company file and make it accept external locations